-Provided that the continued course of the COVID-19 pandemic does not result in a renewed significant negative impact on the macroeconomic conditions, we expect the sporting goods industry to grow in 2022.
-We expect demand for sporting goods to increase in 2022 as the trend toward increased sports activities and healthier lifestyles continues and becomes even more significant as a result of the COVID-19 pandemic.
+Provided that the geopolitical environment and the continued course of the COVID-19 pandemic do not result in a renewed significant negative impact on the macroeconomic conditions, we expect the sporting goods industry to grow in 2023.
+We expect demand for sporting goods to increase in 2023 as the trend toward increased sports activities and healthier lifestyles continues and becomes even more significant as a result of the COVID-19 pandemic.
 This applies equally to the increasing popularity of athletic footwear and leisure/athletic apparel as an integral part of everyday fashion ("athleisure").
-We also assume that major sporting events in 2022, such as the Olympic Winter Games in Beijing and the World Cup in Qatar, will help to support growth in the sporting goods industry.
+In addition, we assume that major sporting events in 2023, such as the World Athletics Championship in Hungary, the Men's Basketball World Cup in Japan, Indonesia and the Philippines, and the Women's Football World Cup in Australia and New Zealand, will help to support growth in the sporting goods industry.

-Investments in fixed assets of around € 220 million are planned for 2022.
+Investments in fixed assets of around € 330 million are planned for 2023.
 The majority of these investments will be in infrastructure in order to create the operating conditions required for the planned long-term growth.
-The investments mainly concern own distribution and logistics centers and further investments in the expansion and modernization of the Group’s own retail stores.
+The investments mainly concern own distribution and logistics centers, investments in administrative buildings and further investments in the expansion and modernization of the Group’s own retail stores.

 The Management Board and the Supervisory Board have set long-term strategic priorities.
 Action plans are being implemented in a targeted and value-oriented manner.
 We believe that the corporate strategy “Forever Faster” provides the basis for mid- and long-term positive development.

 This is a translation of the German version.
 In case of doubt, the German version shall apply.